- Two Wheeler Insurance

 There are some points that need to be thought of while considering a ‘No Claim Bonus’.

 I am trying to understand what is No Claim Bonus?
+How does it impact my premium?
 Please help.

 So, if you haven’t made a claim on your policy in the previous year, you gain a No-Claim Bonus.
 The benefit of a NCB usually carries on for five years, but some companies offer further discount for six or more years.
 Remember that the final amount of discount you receive varies from insurer to insurer.